rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 `has_induction_range`

+Additional Heat Pump Detail Columns: The heat pump sizing method is specified in the options.tsv rather than in the samples, so since we are altering this methodology in some of the RAStock HP upgrades, we need a column to reflect this.

+`heat_pump_sizing_methodology` (str): The methodology used for sizing the heat pump, which is either `ACCA` (default) `HERS` (for upgrade 11.05) or `None` (if no heat pump).

 ## Upgrades

+### Implementation
 The upgrades are implemented by modifying the baseline surrogate model features to match the upgrade specification.
 This upgrade logic is determined by consulting the [EUSS Round 1 Technical Documentation and Measure Applicability Logic](https://oedi-data-lake.s3.amazonaws.com/nrel-pds-building-stock/end-use-load-profiles-for-us-building-stock/2022/EUSS_ResRound1_Technical_Documentation.pdf), as well as the [upgrade yaml file](https://github.com/NREL/resstock/blob/run/euss/EUSS-project-file_2018_550k.yml) that is used to define the upgrades is ResStock precisely by defining this kind of feature update logic.
 Note most cases, the YAML is much more specific, and covers many edge cases not described in the technical documentation.

 - Example of how to parse the YAML